akpw/efst/README.md

 ##Description

 [EncFS](https://vgough.github.io/encfs/) is a free [FUSE-based](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) cryptographic file system.
 It transparently encrypts files, using an arbitrary directory as backend storage for the encrypted files.
-EncFS works on per-file basis, which makes it suitable for syncing files and a great fit for protecting cloud data.
+EncFS works on per-file basis, which makes it suitable for syncing files and protecting cloud data.

 The EFST project help manage EncFS-encrypted data, making it easy to create / register all necessary EncFS assets and then effectively operate it via a few simple commands.
 In addition to common operation such as mounting / un-mounting registered EncFS volumes, EFST simplifies and automates advanced EncFS features such as reverse encryption for encrypted backups or multiple interleaved EncFS file systems for plausible deniability.